-INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF COLUMBIA THREADNEEDLE UNIT TRUST MANAGERS LIMITED (continued)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF WAM HOLDINGS LTD (continued)

 Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Companies Act 2006, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate manual journal entries.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate manual journal entries and management bias in accounting estimates, in particular in relation to the impairment of investment in subsidiaries.
 Audit procedures performed by the engagement team included:

-- Enquiries with management, including consideration of known or suspected instances of noncompliance with laws and regulations and fraud; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, entries posted containing unusual account descriptions, entries posted by unexpected users and entries posted with unusual amounts, where any such journal entries were identified; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing over certain areas; and - · Reviewing relevant board meeting minutes.
+- Enquiries with management, including consideration of known or suspected instances of non-compliance with laws and regulations and fraud; - Identifying and testing journal entries, in particular any journal entries posted with unusual account combinations, entries posted containing unusual account descriptions, entries posted by unexpected users and entries posted with unusual amounts, where any such journal entries were identified; - Designing audit procedures to incorporate unpredictability around the nature, timing or extent of our testing over certain areas; and - Reviewing relevant board meeting minutes; and - Challenging assumptions and judgements made by management in their significant accounting estimates, in particular in relation to the impairment of investment in subsidiaries.